im-coder-lg/im-coder-lg/README.md

 | ---

 # About Me
+> My motto: hide your true self and reveal it when the right moment arrives.
+You won't know when it will come, but when it comes, you will feel it rising.

-I'm a 13 year old(!!!) teenager with great coding passion.
+I'm a 14 year old(!!!) teenager with great coding passion.
 I openly contribute in [TimerX](https://timerx-app.netlify.app), [code-server](https://code-server.dev), [GAUDC](https://github.com/Melvin-Abraham/Google-Assistant-Unofficial-Desktop-Client)(that is becoming less frequent though idk why).

+I joined GitHub at 2020, when I was 11-q2 years old for GitHub Pages, and stuck around ever since.

 - Skilled in debugging and `ba$h`ing(didn't see that coming, did you?).
 - Speed typing, so fast that I make typos.